 Volunteers Stay Connected

 Volunteers can log into VicNet using the email address you submitted with your application and your PIN as the password (or click “Need a password?” and have a temporary password emailed to you).
 VicNet allows you to edit your profile information, view your service, schedule yourself for volunteer activities, and more!
-If you’re active on Facebook, request to join the “HHHS Team” group to view volunteer related activities and needs and to stay on top of any important shelter changes such as closings due to extreme weather.
+If you’re active on Facebook, ask Katie about how to join the volunteer Facebook group.

 If you have questions about volunteering, please contact Katie, the Volunteer Coordinator, at email@example.com